Writing the first post on a blog can be an extremely intimidating prospect.

 For example, if you’re selling your services as a blogger coach, then your first post should be related to teaching people about a certain aspect of blogging.

-The best way to get started is by typing a broad search term that’s relevant to your business into Google and looking at the questions that come up in the People also ask section.
+The best way to get started is by typing a broad search term that’s relevant to your business into Google and looking at the questions that come up in the People Also Ask section.

-These questions or represent things other people are searching for that relate to your business.
 Any one of them could be a valid choice as the main keyword for your first blog post.
 They’re also good choices because as “long tail keywords”, they’re usually easier to rank.

 I’d recommend choosing a question starting with “how to XYZ”.
 These keywords typically provide good scope for creating a detailed instructional blog post, while also helping you build up initial authority in your niche and showcase your knowledge.